 In men, lymphedema of the genitalia usually involves swelling of the scrotum, often to the size of a watermelon making it very painful and difficult to walk.
-In women, the condition may cause swelling to occur in one or both breasts.
-Internal damage to the kidneys and lymphatic system is also caused by the circulating microfilariae.
+In women, the condition may present swelling in one or both breasts.
+Even with no physical signs of infection, LF can internally damage kidneys and alter the body’s immune system.

 Besides the physical pain, people living with the disease can suffer tremendous social stigma.
 They can experience a poor quality of life and are often unable to work, provide for their families, or be active members of their communities, resulting in mental and financial losses that contribute to the cycle of poverty.

 Getting to the END:

 The current treatment strategy is based on studies that show infection transmission can be broken if a combined drug therapy is distributed annually for approximately five to seven years.
 In September 2017, the WHO approved guidelines for a groundbreaking new treatment strategy using a combination of three medicines — ivermectin, DEC, and albendazole — which could reduce treatment time to just one or two years.